Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * Profile Screen:
   * Your profile information along with a list of all the movies the user has favorited.
 * Matches Screen:
-  * This screen will show a list of all matches a user has with other people for the movies that they have favorited.
+  * This screen will show a list of all matches a user has with other people for any movies that they have favorited/swipped right to.

 ### 3. Navigation